 Details of courses at degree and postgraduate level, which have been approved by the radio industry and ScreenSkills, the industry skills body, are available at ScreenSkills - Select college and university courses.

-It may be possible to gain an entry-level role without a degree and work your way up to the level of radio producer.
-However, you'll still need to demonstrate that you have the relevant skills to get your first job.
+It may even be possible to gain an entry-level role without a degree and work your way up to the level of radio producer.
+In order to do this, you'll still need to demonstrate that you have the relevant skills to get your first job.

 Skills